Reproductive & Sexual Health as a Human Right

 Public Maternity Hospital- Located in the center of Quito, this public hospital of over 400 beds serves pregnant women of all ages from some of the poorest areas in the city.
 It is also a referral center for high-risk pregnancies and deliveries, and all services provided are free of charge.
 It is a teaching hospital for medical students and residents, with labor and delivery, emergency, outpatient, and inpatient ward for more complicated cases and post-partum care.
 Join healthcare teams for morning rounds, followed by rotations at one of the wards mentioned above.
-While rotating at the outpatient ward, take part in pre- and post-natal check-ups.
+While rotating at the outpatient ward, witness how the staff conducts pre- and post-natal check-ups.
 This hospital is one of the busiest in the country, thus opportunities to ethically observe labor and delivery and related procedures are frequent.

 Outpatient Obstetrics Rotation- This rotation features a community clinic in northern Quito offering primary healthcare services, pediatric and obstetrics and gynecological services.
 This rotation focuses solely on obstetric services.
-Join a local obstetrician in providing free services to low and middle class patients.
-Join activities alongside the on-site preceptor in the clinic such as prenatal check ups, general obstetrics consult, which can include focused physical exams, differential diagnosis and discussing treatment options with patients.
-In addition, participate in home visits providing care to women on bed rest due to complications such as placenta previa.
+Learn from a local obstetrician who provides free services to low and middle class patients.
+Witness activities alongside the on-site preceptor in the clinic such as prenatal check ups, general obstetrics consult, which can include focused physical exams, differential diagnosis and discussing treatment options with patients.
+In addition, accompany your preceptor as he/she performs home visits providing care to women on bed rest due to complications such as placenta previa.

 Public Hospital- Located in the northern part of Quito, this hospital offers outpatient care to pregnant women.
-Students may take part in pre- and post-natal check-ups, witness deliveries and C-sections and join preventive health education initiatives such as sexual and reproductive health campaigns.
+Students may shadow healthcare professionals as they engage in pre- and post-natal check-ups, witness deliveries and C-sections and join preventive health education initiatives such as sexual and reproductive health campaigns.

 Quito is the capital of Ecuador, one of the most bio-diverse countries in the world.
 Founded in the 16th century atop the ruins of an Incan city, today this modern metropolis boasts a diverse population of about two million people.
 As the capital and economic hub of the country it attracts migrants from rural areas - mostly indigenous groups, as well as immigrants from neighboring countries.